stfc/aiida-mlip/docs/source/user_guide/tutorial.rst

     from aiida.plugins import CalculationFactory
     geomoptCalculation = CalculationFactory("janus.opt")

-In this case, since we are running a geometry optimisation, the entry point for the calculation is `janus.opt`.
-For a single point calculation, the entry point would be `janus.sp`.
+In this case, since we are running a geometry optimisation, the entry point for the calculation is `mlip.opt`.
+For a single point calculation, the entry point would be `mlip.sp`.

 Finally, run the calculation: